OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 7. Select **Replace**.
 Every instance of "OAI" except the one in the skipped paragraph is changed.
 8. Experiment with other search and replace strings.

- > Note: This sample add-in accepts only one number in the **Skip Paragraph Number** box.
-A production add-in would allow multiple paragraphs to be skipped and would have additional ways of designating which paragraphs should be skipped; such as skipping based on paragraph style.
+ > Note: This sample add-in accepts only one number in the **Skip Paragraph Number** box and you must have some number in the box.
+A production add-in would allow no paragraphs to be skipped or multiple paragraphs to be skipped and would have additional ways of designating which paragraphs should be skipped; such as skipping based on paragraph style.

 ## Change the settings of the add-in